Nightkingale/Wii-U-Account-Swap/.github/README.md

 If the program is placed correctly on an SD card, Wii U Account Swap will appear on the Wii U Menu alongside any other homebrew applications.
 It can then be launched just as anything else.
 * If Wii U Account Swap doesn't show up on the Wii U Menu, confirm you placed the WUHB file on your SD card correctly and restart your console.
 * `Switch to Nintendo Network ID`: Restores the file located at `SD:/wiiu/accounts/[PERSISTENT_ID]/nnid_account.dat`.
-    * If you use the [Inkay](https://github.com/PretendoNetwork/Inkay) plugin for the Aroma environment, your configuration will be rewritten automatically to disable Pretendo Network, allowing you to connect to the Nintendo Network.
+    * If you use the [Inkay](https://github.com/PretendoNetwork/Inkay) plugin for the Aroma environment and its configuration is detected (the plugin icon next to your Mii name will have a check), then your configuration will be rewritten automatically to disable Pretendo Network, allowing you to connect to the Nintendo Network.
-        * If the plugin icon next to your Mii nickname has a check, the configuration has been found and will be rewritten.
     * If a backup does not exist, yet you still try and restore one, you will be prompted with an error requesting you make one.
 * `Switch to Pretendo Network ID`: Restores the file located at `SD:/wiiu/accounts/[PERSISTENT_ID]/pnid_account.dat`.
-    * If you use the [Inkay](https://github.com/PretendoNetwork/Inkay) plugin for the Aroma environment, your configuration will be rewritten automatically to enable Pretendo Network.
+    * If you use the [Inkay](https://github.com/PretendoNetwork/Inkay) plugin for the Aroma environment and its configuration is detected (the plugin icon next to your Mii name will have a check), then your configuration will be rewritten automatically to enable Pretendo Network.
-        * If the plugin icon next to your Mii nickname has a check, the configuration has been found and will be rewritten.
     * If a backup does not exist, yet you still try and restore one, you will be prompted with an error requesting you make one.
 * `Backup Current Account`: Saves the user's current `account.dat` file to the SD card.
     * If the currently linked account is detected to be a Nintendo Network ID, it will save to `SD:/wiiu/accounts/[PERSISTENT_ID]/nnid_account.dat`.